 The RDA Special Revenue Fund Area #1 and #2 had expenditures for interest and fiscal charges that were not budgeted at the beginning of the year.
-The Agency Board began making interest payments on advances from other funds.
+The Agency Board making interest payments on advances from other funds during the two-year budget cycle.